quangChe/angularjs-tutorial/README.md

 **[Back to top](#table-of-contents)**

 # Building a Grocery List

+I have attached a css file, **/app/styles.css**, which contains all the styles for the app.
+You can download it from this repo and link it to your HTML to save you some time while you follow along.

+Below is the starter code for this application.
+Read the app.js file line by line and reference the index.html to see how the controller modifies the view of our application!

 <!-- When we create an **observable**, we are pretty much pointing AngularJS to some data that we want it to constantly monitor for any changes.
 We then wire up an HTML element to the observable using **data-binding**.
 Then, this HTML element becomes dynamic, meaning it can change if the data -->